sveljko/base41/base41.md

 But:

 - such processors can be better served by Base32 or Base16.
-- actually, the trick for efficient division by 3 is to obuse multiplication, and that can be used for division by 41 too.
+- actually, the trick for efficient division by 3 is to abuse multiplication, and that can be used for division by 41, too.
 So, unless somebody could employ some non-multiplication trick for division by 3, there is no benefit.
 This is further analyzed below
 - `48 ** 3` is much larger than `2 ** 16`, so there is a sense of
   waste
-- We can't start the alphabet at ASCII 48 as that will "incorporate" the backslash.
+- We can't start the alphabet at ASCII 48, as that will "incorporate" the backslash.
 We can start at ASCII 42, which would end at ASCII 90 which is `Z`, but we do like the idea of "starting at the base".